High-performance GPU programming in a high-level language.

 The best supported GPU platform in Julia is NVIDIA CUDA, with mature and full-featured packages for both low-level kernel programming as well as working with high-level operations on arrays.
-All versions of Julia are supported, and the functionality is actively used by a variety of applications and libraries.
+All versions of Julia are supported, on Linux and Windows, and the functionality is actively used by a variety of applications and libraries.

 Similar, but much newer capabilities exist for Intel GPUs with oneAPI.
 Currently, full-featured kernel programming capabilities are available, but there is no support for vendor libraries such as oneMKL or oneDNN yet.

 Experimental support exists for AMD GPUs running on the ROCm stack.
 These GPUs can again be programmed in Julia at the kernel level or using array operations, but these capabilities are under heavy development and are not ready for general consumption yet.

 There are many Julia applications and libraries that rely on the language's GPU capabilities, such as:

 DiffEqGPU.jl as part of the DifferentialEquations.jl ecosystem, for using GPUs in differential equation solvers

 Oceananigans.jl to accelerate a non-hydrostatic ocean modeling application